 Skin changes associated with lymphedema are often associated with chronic conditions and can be significant enough to affect body image.
 Lymphedema can be caused by various conditions and treatments (e.g., cancer surgery, radiation) that disrupt the flow of lymphatic fluids returning to the blood.
-It often affects arms and regs, and can also affect the breasts, chest, abdomen, face, and neck depending on the cause.
+It often affects arms and legs, and can also affect the breasts, chest, abdomen, face, and neck depending on the cause.
 Some of the first symptoms that clients experience is the feeling that their clothing or jewelry (e.g., rings and bracelets) that they are wearing seems to fit tighter.
 Have you noticed any changes in your skin?
 (You might ask about specific changes like those in the column to the left).
-If the client's response is affirmative, additional probes may include: Quality/quantity: Tell me about the cuanges.
-What uoes it retrinke?
+If the client's response is affirmative, additional probes may include: Quality/quantity: Tell me about the changes.
+What does it feel like?
 What does it look like?
 How bad is it?
 Region: Where are these changes?
 Have you noticed them anywhere else?
 Timing: When did you notice these changes?
 Are they constant or intermittent?
 Provocative/palliative: Does anything make it worse?
 Does anything make it better?
 Treatment: Have you treated it with anything?
 Do you take any medications for it?
 Understanding: Do you know what is causing it or what it is related to?
 Skin changes can occur with lymphadenopathy and lymphedema.
-With Jymphadenopathy , skin changes may include swelling, redness, and warmth over the affected lymph nodes.
-With Jymphedema , localized skin changes may include swelling, a feeling of fullness/heaviness, redness, tight and firm skin, dry and thick skin, and leaking fluid and blisters when severe.
+With lymphadenopathy, skin changes may include swelling redness and With Iymphedema , localized lymph nodes.
+With Iymphedema , localized skin changes may include swelling, a feeling of fullness/heaviness, redness, tight and firm skin, dry and thick skin, and leaking fluid and blisters when severe.

-Other lymphatic system symptoms may include fatigue, unexplained weight loss, It is important to ask about other symptoms, particularly if the client Explore these symptoms specifically if the client answers affirmatively, but also weight gain, persistent fever, headache, answers in the affirmative about recognize that these symptoms can be dizziness, tainting, difficulty moving a proticeable lymph node changes or skir limb or area of the body, breathing issues, changes, or if you suspect a lymphatic noticeable lymph node changes or skin changes, or if vou suspect a lymphatic related to many other body systems. coughing, and night sweats. condition.
-Affirmative answers related to fever, anorexia, chills, and fatigue can help you An individual may experience a host of Use variations of the PQRSTU mneme other accordated symptoms demending on to access these accordated symptoms nic determine if the cause is systemic. the lymphatic condition. turther.
+Other lymphatic system symptoms may include fatigue, unexplained weight loss, It is important to ask about other symptoms, particularly if the client Explore these symptoms specifically if the client answers affirmatively, but also weight gain, persistent fever, headache, answers in the affirmative about recognize that these symptoms can be dizziness, fainting, difficulty moving a noticeable lymph node changes or skir limb or area of the body, breathing issues. changes, or if you suspect a lymphatic noticeable lymph node changes or skin changes, or if vou suspect a lymphatic related to many other body systems. and coughing. condition.
+Affirmative answers related to fever, anorexia. chills. and fatigue can help you An individual may experience a host of Use variations of the PQRSTU mneme other associated symptoms depending on to assess these associated symptoms nic determine if the cause is systemic. the lymphatic condition. further.